-According to the BLS, first-line supervisors of office and administrative support workers, including people with job titles like office manager, can expect job growth of 8% from 2014-2024.
-These jobs paid a median salary of $52,630 in 2015.
-The BLS estimates that network and computer system administrator jobs will increase 8% from 2014-2024, and the median salary for this job was $77,810 in 2015.
+According to the BLS, first-line supervisors of office and administrative support workers, including people with job titles like office manager, can expect a job decline of 1% from 2018-2028.
+These jobs paid a median salary of $55,810 in 2018.
+The BLS estimates that network and computer system administrator jobs will increase 5% from 2018-2028, and the median salary for this job was $82,050 in 2018.

 Continuing Education and Certification Information